Solid State Drive Form Factors

 E1.S, EDSFF 1U Short

-E1.S is a flexible, power efficient building block for hyperscale and enterprise compute nodes and storage.
-The M.2 110mm was popular in hyperscale data centers due to the low-cost structure, flexibility, and scalability of multiple drives per server – but had challenges in hotplug / serviceability, thermals and overheating, and scaling to high capacities.
-E1.S solves those problems while maintaining the small form factor; E1.S is a small form factor being just a bit longer than M.2 but wider to accommodate more media (NAND) packages for increase capacity per drive.
-It fits vertically in a 1U chassis, similar to E1.L.
-The specification for E1.S 5.9mm has four standard mounting holes for heat sinks or carriers.
+E1.S is a flexible, power-efficient building block for hyperscale and enterprise compute nodes and storage, as well as for Compute Express Link (CXL) memory modules.
+The M.2 110mm form factor was popular in hyperscale data centers due to its low-cost structure, flexibility, and scalability of multiple drives per server.
+However, it faced challenges in terms of hotplug/serviceability, thermals and overheating, and scaling to high capacities.
+E1.S addresses these issues while maintaining a small form factor.
+It is slightly longer but wider than M.2, designed to accommodate more media (NAND) packages for increased capacity per drive.
+It fits vertically in a 1U chassis, similar to E1.L, enhancing serviceability and cooling efficiency.

 Use Cases